 If you are a member of the general public

-The program will be open to individuals at the Student Activity Center Parking Lot on May 10th at 9 a.m. to 3 p.m.
+The program will be open to individuals at IU South Bend on May 9th at 9 a.m. to 2 p.m.
 Complete information, including maps, hours, and a list of accepted items, is located below.

 If you are bringing equipment from public or private schools, universities, a local business, non-profit organization or government:

-The program will be open to you at the Student Activity Center Parking Lot on May 11th 8th at 9 a.m. to 3 p.m.
+The program will be open to you at IU South Bend on May 8th at 9 a.m. to 2 p.m.
 Businesses and other organizations are asked to view maps and information as well as register in advance at http://southbend.indiana.poweron.com/p/register so we may anticipate the volume of drop-offs possible.

 What is eWaste?